-Sofia Morazzo Faes Investigator ESTABLISHING OF CANCER MISSION HUBS: NETWORKS AND SYNERCIES CZECH REPUBLIC Ústav hematologie a krevní transfuze (ÚHKT) Institute of Hematology and Blood Transfusion (IHBT)
+Sofia Morazzo Faes Investigator CZECH REPUBLIC

+Ústav hematologie a krevní transfuze (UHKT) Institute of Hematology and Blood Transfusion

 The Institute of Hematology and Blood Transfusion (IHBT) is an expanding centre offering state-of-art medicine and top-notch research, as well as a friendly and safe organization for both patients and personnel.
 The IHBT provides cutting-edge diagnosis and treatment of adult patients with severe disorders of hematopoiesis.
-Most often, these patients suffer from acute and chronic leukemias, myelodysplastic syndromes, myeloproliferative diseases, anemias and congenital or acquired disorders of blood clotting.
-A team approach is secured by the cooperation of experienced physicians, nurses, and other specialists, such as nutritional and physical therapists or clinical pharmacist.
-Thanks to this concept, we can take care of the patients with severe hematological diagnoses and provide them with modern therapies such as allogeneic bone marrow transplantation and CAR T cells.
-In the field of medical-preventative care, it successfully fulfils the role of highly specialized medical establishment and super-counselling unit.
-An essential part of the activities of the IHBT is science and research.
-A strong background of routine and research laboratories makes it possible to perform diagnostics at the level commensurate with the global standard.
-The research section in cooperation with clinical and transfusion division focuses mainly on the research of hematological tumors, monitoring of gene and protein expression in onco-hematological diseases, research of low molecular weight metabolites in the treatment, study of tumor markers, and the development of new therapeutic protocols including cellular immunotherapy.
+The research section in cooperation with clinical and transfusion division focuses mainly on the research of hematological tumors, monitoring of gene and protein expression in onco-hematological diseases, research of low molecular weight metabolites in the treatment, study of tumour markers, and the development of new therapeutic protocols including cellular immunotherapy.
 In addition, the IHBT has a large program devoted to the development, GMP manufacturing and clinical testing of original Advanced Therapy Medicinal Products (ATMPs) based on gene-engineered CAR-T cells.
 The Institute is also significantly involved in educational and training activities, in cooperation with 1st Medical Faculty, Charles University contributes distinctly to the scientific postgraduate education.
-CONTRIBUTION ())())())()) We believe we could provide our expertise and more intense activity in 4 aspects: 1. work with the patients' organisations (as hemato-oncology institute we are already active in the field, with very good cooperation with patients and families).
-Further information can be found at: https://www.stopa-zs.cz/; https://diagnozaleukemie.cz/.
+CONTRIBUTION We are prepared to provide our expertise and more intense activity in 4 aspects: 1. work with the patients' organisations (as hemato-oncology institute we are already active in the field, with very good cooperation with patients and families).
 2. precision medicine uses genomic data to provide the right treatment to the right patient at the right time.
-Next-generation sequencing technology is becoming more common in oncology; however, there are still obstacles for more intense implementation of cutting-edge diagnostics of hemato-oncology disorders (unified interpretation of results, ESTABLISHING OF CANCER MISSION HUBS: NETWORKS AND SYNERCIES CZECH REPUBLIC Ústav hematologie a krevní transfuze (ÚHKT) Institute of Hematology and Blood Transfusion (IHBT)
+3. provide analyses and propose strategies for better availability cellular immunology therapies of hematologic disorders which are being investigated in our institute.
+4. we will be also very happy to participate actively in dissemination.
+EXPECTATIONS To continue to develop the IHBT as a top scientific and research centre of hematology and oncohematology.
+To intensify international collaboration and exchange the experience.
+CZECH REPUBLIC Ústav hematologie a krevní transfuze (ÚHKT) Institute of Hematology and Blood Transfusion (IHBT)